Gamabunta57/LangtonsAnt/README.md

 Well, it's very simple and feels kind of useless for the moment.
 I did that because I thought we could have fun by using another machine with different behaviours later.
 I would pass a machine type as argument to select the one we want.

-### The cell factory (com.langtonsant.factories.CellFactory)

-It's a simple factory where we passe a cell type and it gives us a cell of that type.
-The advantage I see here is that we can make a loose coupling with classes that use cells.

 ### The grid writer (com.langtonsant.persitancy.GridTextWriter)

 It manages the output into the file.
 The format wasn't mentioned in the test.
 So I chose a text version which is in my opinion the simplest approach.